cdent/gabbi/README.rst

 are represented in a declarative YAML-based form.
 See the docs_ for more details on features and formats.

-Gabbi is tested with Python 2.7, 3.4, 3.5 and pypy and pypy3.
+Gabbi is tested with Python 2.7, 3.4, 3.5 and pypy.

 Tests can be run using `unittest`_ style test runners or from the command line with a `gabbi-run`_ script.